Suspect in family's kidnapping found; victims still missing

 Suspect in family’s kidnapping found; victims still missing

-MERCED, Calif.
-(AP) — A man suspected of kidnapping a Sikh family, including an 8-month-old baby, in central California tried to kill himself Tuesday and is hospitalized in critical condition, authorities said.
+SAN FRANCISCO (AP) — A man suspected of kidnapping a Sikh family, including an 8-month-old baby, in central California tried to kill himself and remained in critical condition Wednesday, authorities said.
 The family is still missing.

-The Merced County Sheriff’s Office said in a statement that investigators identified Jesus Salgado, 48, after he used a victims’ ATM card.
+The Merced County Sheriff’s Office said in a statement that investigators identified Jesus Salgado, 48, after he used a victim’s ATM card.
 The family was kidnapped Monday at gunpoint from a business in Merced, the office said, without providing further details.

-According to Naindeep Singh, the head of a local Sikh community organization, the four were taken from the gas station and convivence store they own.
+The sheriff’s department planned a news conference to discuss the case Wednesday morning.

-Detectives received information that identified Salgado as a person of interest and that he attempted to take his own life before police arrived, the statement said, without specifying where he was taken into custody.
-The sheriff’s office will hold a news conference Wednesday to give more details.
+The sheriff’s office said detectives received information that identified Salgado as a person of interest and that he had attempted to take his own life Tuesday before police arrived.
+The office didn’t say where Salgado was taken into custody.

 The kidnapper took the baby, Aroohi Dheri; the child’s mother, Jasleen Kaur, 27; father Jasdeep Singh, 36; and uncle Amandeep Singh, 39, said Merced County Sheriff Vern Warnke in a video published Monday on Facebook.